Music from The Western Reserve 36th Season 2018-2019

-Celebrating 35 Seasons
+Celebrating 36 Seasons

-For thirty-five seasons, Music from The Western Reserve has been committed to showcasing the brightest stars of the chamber music world right here in Northeast Ohio.
+For thirty-six seasons, Music from The Western Reserve has been committed to showcasing the brightest stars of the chamber music world right here in Northeast Ohio.
 That has been our mission and our distinct privilege.

-Our 2017/18 lineup continues our legacy – presenting timeless classics performed by modern masters.
+Our 2018/19 lineup continues our legacy – presenting timeless classics performed by modern masters.
 Six unforgettable performances.
 Six evenings of the magic of music.
 Experience them all in the lush acoustics of Christ Church Episcopal, located in the heart of historic Hudson.